r-strawser/claude-code-hooks-template/README.md

 - Check Python syntax in hook files
 - Verify JSON format in settings.json

+### "Hook test failed" during setup
+- Ensure Python 3.8+ is available
+- Try running a hook directly: `uv run .claude/hooks/pre_tool_use.py --version`

 ## Contributing

 Feel free to submit issues and enhancement requests!

+## Credits

+This project is based on the original Claude Code hooks implementation, with enhancements added for improved session management, safety features, and logging capabilities.

 ## License